citp/privacy-policy-historical/c/ch/cha/chachingonashoestring.com.md

-> *The following text is extracted and transformed from the chachingonashoestring.com privacy policy that was archived on 2013-05-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130517192056id_/http%3A//www.chachingonashoestring.com/privacy-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the chachingonashoestring.com privacy policy that was archived on 2013-11-17.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131117112053id_/http%3A//www.chachingonashoestring.com/privacy-statement) for the most accurate reproduction.*

-# Privacy Statement
+# Privacy Statement - Cha-Ching on a Shoestring™

 Your privacy is important to ChaChingonaShoestring.com.
 This privacy statement provides information about the personal information that ChaChingonaShoestring.com collects, and the ways in which ChaChingonaShoestring.com uses that personal information.